5 proven benefits of remote work for businesses and employees

 Just because there are benefits to working remotely doesn’t mean it doesn’t come with its own set of challenges.
 There are pros and cons to every style of work.

 Communication gaps, lack of social interaction, and challenges managing teams can be negative impacts of a virtual workplace.
+Plus, remote teams are more likely to have data breaches.
 However, every year there are new tools to combat the unattractive aspects of remote work.

 First, consider whether or not going virtual is practical for your business and ask employees for their feedback and opinions regarding hybrid and virtual work schedules before moving forward.

 If remote work is right for your team, the resources saved due to lower operating costs can be put toward reunions and gatherings where you and your team members can truly bond with each other.
-Even if your office is virtual, you can gather to celebrate achievements and holidays and do other activities that can strengthen your bond as a team.
+Even if your office is virtual, you can gather everyone together in real life if possible, or virtually if necessary, to celebrate achievements, holidays, and strengthen your bond as a team.